evmos/docs/docs/protocol/concepts/transactions.md

 In such a case, if you send a transaction where the sender address is different than the signer's address, the transation will fail, even if the fees are sufficient.

+Nowadays, transactions can not only perform state transitions on the chain in which are submitted, but also can execute transactions on another blockchains.
+Interchain transactions are possible through the [Inter-Blockchain Communication protocol (IBC)](https://ibcprotocol.org/).
+Find a more detailed explanation on the section below.

+## Transaction Types

 Evmos supports two transaction types:

 1. Cosmos transactions